SebasAB/sitecore-components/README.md

 # Sitecore XM Cloud Components

 Enhance your Sitecore XM Cloud development workflow with the "Sitecore XM Cloud Components" extension for Visual Studio Code.
-Designed specifically for Sitecore XM Cloud, this extension simplifies the component creation process, offering developers a suite of commands to generate various Sitecore components with ease.
+Designed specifically for Sitecore XM Cloud, this extension simplifies the component creation process, offering developers a guided experience to generate various Sitecore components with ease.

 ## Features

 **Dynamic Component Creation**: Streamline your development with commands tailored to generate different types of Sitecore components, each equipped with essential configurations and predefined templates to kickstart your project.

-- **Create Sitecore Basic Component**: Instantly scaffold a basic Sitecore component complete with `Datasourcecheck`, predefined interfaces, types, and necessary imports, setting a solid foundation for your development.
+- **Create Sitecore Component with Snippet**: Use an interactive prompt to scaffold a Sitecore component.
+The extension guides you through selecting the component type, placeholder type, and fields, generating a fully functional component based on your inputs.
-- **Create Component with Placeholder**: Build upon the basic component by adding the required setup for Sitecore placeholders, making it easier to manage content layout and structure.
-- **Create Component with Dynamic Placeholder**: Advance your component with dynamic placeholder capabilities, including the setup for unique identifier management, catering to more complex content structures.
-- **Create Component with Datasource Rendering**: Specialize in components that utilize `withDatasourceRendering` from Constellation for scenarios without a traditional datasource, enhancing flexibility in content rendering.
+- **Supports Various Component Types**: Create components with `Datasourcecheck`, `withDatasourceRendering`, placeholders, and dynamic placeholders, enhancing flexibility in content rendering.
+- **Interactive Prompts**: Answer guided questions to specify component details, ensuring each component is tailored to your specific needs.
+- **TypeScript Support & Dynamic Naming**: Automatically generate TypeScript types and interfaces, and enjoy consistent component naming based on your file names, eliminating manual effort and potential errors.

 **Ease of Use**: Access these powerful commands through the VSCode Command Palette.
-Type in your desired command, like "Create Sitecore Basic Component", and hit enter to get started.
+Type in your desired command, like "Create Sitecore Component with Snippet", and follow the prompts to get started.

-**Customizable Templates**: Adapt the provided component templates to align with your project's standards, ensuring consistency and quality in your development efforts.
+**Customizable Templates**: Adapt the generated component templates to align with your project's standards, ensuring consistency and quality in your development efforts.

-**TypeScript Support & Dynamic Naming**: Automatically generate TypeScript types and interfaces, and enjoy consistent component naming based on your file names, eliminating manual effort and potential errors.

 ## Getting Started

-After installing the extension, simply open a `.jsx` or `.tsx` file, access the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), and select the command for the component you wish to create.
-Begin with "Create Sitecore Component" to insert a new component template instantly.
+After installing the extension, simply open a `.jsx` or `.tsx` file, access the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), and select the command "Create Sitecore Component with Snippet".
+Follow the interactive prompts to insert a new component template instantly.

 ## Requirements